Joecode22/chat-with-resume-v3/README.md

 # Chat-With-Resume-V3
-Chat With Resume Project implemented in AWS with Bedrock chat model integration
+Chat with resume project implemented in AWS with Bedrock chat model integration